Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Reconstructing WHAM experiments

 For this test, we compared the quality of fits made with our kinetic pressure profiles (\ref{eq:hot_i_basis}) to those where fast electron pressure profiles were used instead.
 To model the fast electron pressure profiles, we used the basis in Kesner\cite{Kesner1985} and Quon, \textit{et al.}\cite{Quon1985}:

-here $B_\mathrm{turn} = 4~\mathrm{T}$ (the fundamental resonance location location for the $110~\mathrm{GHz}$ ECH system in WHAM \cite{Endrizzi2023}), and $A(\psi)$ is a radial shape factor which we constrained based on Thomson scattering using the same method that was used for the fast ions.
-This basis is ad-hoc outside of the fact that it satisfies the parallel equilibrium condition (\ref{eq:forceBalPar}), but when used to reconstruct equilibria in the SM-1 mirror, it produced excellent agreement the with magnetics signals from ECH experiments.\cite{Quon1985} The test found that the kinetic ion basis function produced better fits to the measured magnetics signals $\textrm{FL} = (57, 30, 2.5)~\mu\mathrm{Wb}$.
-The kinetic ion fit produced $\chi^2 = 1.61$ and $\textrm{FL}_\mathrm{recon} = (56,30,5.6)~\mu\mathrm{Wb}$ while the fast electron fit produced $\chi^2 = 3.42$ and $\textrm{FL}_\mathrm{recon} = (53,28,6.4)~\mu\mathrm{Wb}$ (both reconstructions including a fast species are better than the assumption of a purely Maxwellian plasma $\chi^2 = 4.6$ and $\textrm{FL}_\mathrm{recon} = (50,26,5)~\mu\mathrm{Wb}$).
-The relative difference in $\chi^2$ between the fast electrons and fast ions here is not large enough to ensure to high certainty (more than two standard deviations) that the observed measurements are a result of sloshing ions, but they are strongly suggestive of a kinetic plasma.
-A larger number of magnetics measurements, particularly in the regions around the fast electron turning points at $Z\approx\pm(0.7-0.8)~\mathrm{m}$, as well as axially resolved interferometry, and a kinetic basis function for fast electrons could help to better quantify WHAM plasmas and improve upon our ability to discern the difference between sloshing ions and electrons.
+here $B_\mathrm{turn} = 4~\mathrm{T}$ (the fundamental resonance location for the $110~\mathrm{GHz}$ ECH system in WHAM \cite{Endrizzi2023}), and $A(\psi)$ is a radial shape factor which we constrained based on Thomson scattering using the same method that was used for the fast ions.
+This basis is ad-hoc, outside of the fact that it satisfies the parallel equilibrium condition (\ref{eq:forceBalPar}), but when used to reconstruct equilibria in the SM-1 mirror, it produced excellent agreement with the magnetics signals from ECH experiments.\cite{Quon1985} The test found that the kinetic ion basis function produced better fits to the measured magnetics signals.
+The fast electron basis was a poor fit in this problem.
+The $\chi^2_\mathrm{min}$ solutions when the fast electron basis was used in combination with a Maxwellian basis had $p_\mathrm{hot} = 0.0$ indicating that the flux loop signals were inconsistent with the presence of sloshing electrons in these plasmas.